diachenkovv/saofans-update-log/README.md

-# Server updated to v.7.2 — Security Update 🛡
+# Server updated to v.7.3 — Patch Update 🛠

 ## What's new?

 - **We have 3rd level of boosting!** 💎
   Now you can:

-  > - Upload to 100 Mb files;
+* Upload to 100 Mb files;
-  > - 384 kbit/s in voice chats
+* Sound quality in voice chats - <384 kbit
-  > - 100 slots for emoji (now 250)
+* 100 slots for emoji (now 250)
-  > - Custom URL invite link
+* Custom URL invite link

-  >   **But we will lose this after 5 days.
-We need 4 boosters**
+- **I want this emoji!** 😁
+  We launched channel <#753660231396884610>!
+Send square PNG or GIF (<256 Kb) emoji suggestions!

+- **Server Staff Rank-up applications open!** 🆙
+  After raids quarantine applications again open!
+(Now only for rank-up, for Moderators applications will be open soon, stay tune)

+- **Updated banners and server icon!** 🖼
+  With autumn updated banners and icon!
+Have suggestions for banners and icon?
+Send to <#718535990771318906> channel (with description: invite banner (16:9, at least 1366x768), server banner (16:9 at least 1366x769), or server icon (1:1 at least 500x500)

-- **Reached members goal!** 👥
+- **New members verification!** ✒
-  Now we have 200 members!
-New goal: 250

-- **Quarantine for ~~COVID-19~~ offenders!** ☣
-  Now who get role <@747646694874677289> can contact with admins in <#747763977425256458> (Slow mode: 1 minute or more)

-- **Moderators now can block offenders!** 🚯
-  With the last situation now moderators can give banhammer for "good" members

-- **Server now has Twitter page!** 🐦
-  You have problems with Discord?
-Lose access to your account or server become unavailable cuz problems with servers?
-Now we have Twitter page where you can get last information, contact via DM and get last server news.
-Follow: https://twitter.com/saofans_en
+  Now new members should verify their accounts here <#749960377864814643>.
+If you want generate invite link - use this channel.
+Other channels new members without verifications can't see!
+Or use this link - https://discord.gg/saofans

 🔧 **Other bugs fixed** 🐞